-Title of the module Grand challenges in the Anthropocene Module type (Compulsory- or elective) Compulsory Workload of the module in ECTS credit points ECTS Credit points total Total hours (à 60 min.)
+Title of the module Grand challenges in the Anthropocene Module type (Compulsory- or elective) Compulsory Workload of the module in ECTS Credit points total Total hours (à 60 min.)
 6 150 Learning Outcomes of the module Knowledge: After completion of this module students have gained an overview and a systemic socio-ecological understanding of the Grand Challenges in the Anthropocene and developed a particular understanding of challenges related to the climate crisis and its linkages to biodiversity loss.
 Regarding the human contribution to climate change students have developed an in-depth understanding of the contribution of changes in atmospheric composition from land-use change, burning of fossil fuels and other anthropogenic activities from the preindustrial to present and the overlaying natural drivers of interdecadal to inter-annual climate variability.
 Students will understand positive and negative contributions to radiative forcing and how these forcings, and feedbacks, are projected to change the climate system over coming decades.
 Based on a socio-ecological understanding of the long-term evolution of the current sustainability challenges, students have gained an understanding of the transformative change needed to achieve the sustainable development goals.
 Students are able to understand important aspects of the embedding of climate change mitigation strategies in concepts of sustainable development.
 Skills: Students will be able to understand different anthropogenic alterations of the climate system since the preindustrial and their complex interactions.
 They will be able to understand contributions to positive and negative radiative forcing, assess and allocate emission baskets, and discuss and understand scenario dependent climate projections and associated impacts in the coming decades.
 Students will be able to describe measures of biodiversity, understand drivers of biodiversity and its loss.
 They can discuss the potential responses of organisms and ecosystems to human-driven stressors, such as increased atmospheric CO2, warming, increased precipitation variability or intensification of land use and their effects on ecosystem processes and ecosystem services, including biodiversity changes and biogeochemical cycling.
 Students are able to elaborate on the interrelations between climate change, land use and management, biodiversity and ecosystem responses.
-Professional/vocational competencies: Students are able to understand the dominant role of humans for the Grand Challenges including climate change and biodiversity loss and that future projections of climate warming and sustainable development depend on future socio-economic development.
+Professional/vocational competencies: Personal competencies: Students are able to understand the dominant role of humans for the Grand Challenges including climate change and biodiversity loss and that future projections of climate warming and sustainable development depend on future socio-economic development.
 This includes specific topics like the sectoral contributions to greenhouse gas emissions and radiative forcing since preindustrial times.
 Through numerical exercises and practical examples students are improving their analytical skills.
-In lecture, break out groups and plenary discussion students improve their skills of interdisciplinary and system- oriented thinking and to argue scientific positions.
-Personal competencies: Students will have the opportunity to build communication skills and build their understanding of different scientific approaches to sustainable development.
-Through numerical exercises, practical examples, discussions in break out groups and plenary discussions students are improving their analytical competences as well as interdisciplinary and system-oriented knowledge and thinking Module structure - types of module course(s) with ECTS credit points VO The climate crisis as a grand chall Credits VO Biodiversity, ecosystems, and climat (If applicable) Participation requirements for the module
+In lecture, break out groups and plenary discussion students improve their skills of interdisciplinary and system-oriented thinking and to argue scientific positions.
+Through numerical exercises, practical ex and plenary discussions students are imp well as interdisciplinary and system-orien amples, discussions in break out groups proving their analytical competences as ted knowledge and thinking Module structure - types of module course(s) with ECTS credit points VO The climate crisis as a grand challenge VO Biodiversity, ecosystems, and climate e in the Anthropocene - 3 ECTS-Credits crisis - 3 ECTS-Credits (If applicable) Participation requirements for the module